ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 black_doggie = replace(doggie, attributes=replace(doggie.attributes, color="black"))
 ```

-With deeply nested structures, using `replace` becomes tedious.
+With deeply nested structures, using `replace` can become tedious.
 In functional programming languages, this problem of "mutating" deeply nested structures is elegantly handled by [optics libraries](https://medium.com/@gcanti/introduction-to-optics-lenses-and-prisms-3230e73bfcfe) such as [`lens`](https://hackage.haskell.org/package/lens) in Haskell.
 Python has its own [`lenses`](https://pypi.org/project/lenses/) package, but I haven't found it to be that useful out there in the real world: without the power of static type checking, overuse of lenses can result in very cryptic code.

 With that said, most data structures I've encountered are at most two to three levels deep and using `replace` isn't an issue, especially when using helper functions such as